biyunwu/memory-game/README.md

 ## Instructions

 This is a memory game project which is implemented by native JavsScript, css animation and Font Awsome icons.
+Try the game on [CodePen](https://codepen.io/BeenWu/pen/QreWLW)(Google Chrome recommended).

 ## Functionality